codeswithroh/COMMON-ISSUES/README.md

 # COMMON-ISSUES
-## A repository consisting of common issues faced by my and all of its solutions, to make life easier 🤣
+## A repository consisting of common issues faced by me and all of its solutions, to make life easier 🤣